 Now, for my visual learners, here is a video clip to help you out.

-Here is a practice swatch I made adding some different colors–another tip I always give if you want your project to be successful.
+Here is a practice swatch I made with the crochet even berry stitch adding some different colors–another tip I always give if you want your project to be successful.
 Do a practice swatch to get everything just right before you jump into the deep end of the pool!

 Thanks for stopping by!
 I’d love to be crochet friends on Instagram!
 Click the pretty row of pictures at the bottom of this page and it will take you right to my account.
 I really love to share what I make and spread as much knowledge around as possible.
 The more crocheters the better, in my mind.
 So I really do just say what stitch I’m using, yarn, etc all on Instagram first.
 Then, it makes it’s way over here onto my blog.